-In 2012, spill operations for fish passage at the Rock Island and Rocky Reach and projects will be implemented by Public Utility No. 1 of Chelan County (Chelan PUD) as specified by the respective Habitat Conservation Plan (HCP) for each project, and agreements (SOAs) made by the HCPs' Coordinating Committees following achievement of survival standards using certain Project and spill operations.
-The Rock Island Project completed eight years of HCP survival testing in 2010 for spring migrating Plan Species (Steelhead, yearling Chinook, sockeye) with a 10 percent spill levels that will be adhered to through 2020.
-Rocky Reach completed its suite of HCP spring survival studies for Plan Species in 2011, under no-spill operation at the dam.
-Spring and summer spill levels at each Project are summarized in table 3 of this plan.
-Chelan PUD holds valid Incidental Take Statements (ITS) from NOAA Fisheries (NOAA) and the United States Fish and Wildlife Service (USFWS) for HCP fish spill operations at the Projects.
+In 2013, Public Utility No. 1 of Chelan County (Chelan PUD) will implement spill operations for fish passage at the Rock Island and Rocky Reach and projects.
+Spill timing and volumes are specified by the anadromous Habitat Conservation Plans (HCP) for each respective project.
+Chelan PUD conducted juvenile project survival studies from 2002 through 2011 at Rocky Reach and Rock Island under varying spill levels in order to achieve HCP survival standards.
+The Rock Island Project completed multiple survival studies over a nine year period (17 total studies) for spring migrating Plan Species (Steelhead, sockeye, yearling Chinook), first using a 20 percent spill level, then a 10 percent spill level.
+Rock Island will continue to spill 10 percent of day average flow during the spring outmigration period through year 2020.
+Rocky Reach completed its suite of HCP survival studies for spring migrating Plan Species in 2011 (14 studies), under spill and no-spill operation at the dam.
+HCP juvenile survival standards were achieved for species tested under no spill operations (yearling Chinook, steelhead, sockeye).
+Project spill levels are summarized in Table 3 of this plan.
+Chelan PUD holds valid Incidental Take Statements (ITS) from NOAA Fisheries (NOAA) and the United States Fish and Wildlife Service (USFWS) for HCP fish spill operations at Rocky Reach and Rock Island.

-For the 2012 juvenile outmigration, Chelan PUD will operate the Rocky Reach juvenile fish bypass system (JFBS) starting 1-April for the spring juvenile outmigration of yearling Chinook, steelhead, and sockeye.
-Spring spill is not required at Rocky Reach Dam in addition to juvenile bypass operations because of high bypass efficiency and HCP Project survival standards achieved with bypass-only operations.
-During the subyearling Chinook outmigration in 2012, Rocky Reach will spill 9 percent of day average river flow for a duration covering 95 percent of subyearling outmigration past the dam.
+For the 2013 juvenile outmigration, Chelan PUD will operate the Rocky Reach juvenile fish bypass system (JFBS) starting 1-April for the spring juvenile outmigration of yearling Chinook, steelhead, and sockeye.
+Spring spill at Rocky Reach Dam will consist of hydraulic spill for reservoir control.
+HCP Project survival standards were achieved with bypass-only operations.
+During the subyearling Chinook outmigration in 2013, Rocky Reach will spill 9 percent of day average river flow for a duration covering 95 percent of subyearling outmigration past the dam.

-At Rock Island Dam in 2012, Chelan PUD will operate the Project with a 10 percent day-average spill level for the spring outmigration period.
-Rock Island has completed HCP spring survival testing for all HCP Plan species with a 10 percent spill level at the dam, achieving juvenile survival standards for steelhead and sockeye and combined adult-juvenile survival for spring Chinook.
+At Rock Island Dam in 2013, Chelan PUD will operate the Project with a 10 percent day-average spill level for the spring outmigration period.
+Rock Island has also completed HCP spring survival testing for all Plan Species with a 10 percent spill level at the dam and has achieved juvenile survival standards for yearling Chinook, steelhead and sockeye and combined adult-juvenile survival for spring-run Chinook.

-During the summer period, Rock Island will spill 20 percent of the day-average river flow for the outmigration of sub-yearling Chinook.
+During summer period in 2013, Rock Island will spill 20 percent of the day-average river flow for the outmigration of sub-yearling Chinook.
 Spill is the primary means of juvenile salmon and steelhead passage at Rock Island per Section 5.4.1(a) of the Rock Island HCP.
-Spring and summer spill will cover 95 percent of the juvenile outmigration for yearling Chinook, steelhead, sockeye, and subyearling Chinook in 2012.
+Spring and summer spill will cover 95 percent of the juvenile outmigration for yearling Chinook, steelhead, sockeye, and subyearling Chinook in 2013.